zhang1980s/cloudfront-ssl-dynamic-prewarm/README.md

 ## Introduction

 CloudFront can be used to accelerate dynamic HTTPS APIs from the backend.
-However, when dynamic requests are infrequent (less than 1 request per minute), request latency can increase due to the establishing of TCP/SSL connections between CloudFront POP locations and the backend custom domain.
+However, when dynamic requests are infrequent (less than 1 request per minute for specific IP of cloudfront POP), request latency can increase due to the establishing of TCP/SSL connections between CloudFront POP locations and the backend custom domain.

 This issue can be addressed through the following two steps: